AlanCheen/Flap/README.md

 What's more , here are some methods for you that you can override if you need :

 1. Override `onBind(final T model, final FlapAdapter adapter, final List<Object> payloads)` when you wanna access your adapter or payloads.
-2. Override `onViewAttachedToWindow` & `onViewDetachedFromWindow` so that you can do something like pause or resume a video.
+2. Override `onViewAttachedToWindow` & `onViewDetachedFromWindow` so that you can do something like pausing or resuming a video.

+### Enable Lifecycle

-3. Override lifecycle callbacks : `onResume` 、`onPause`、`onStop`、`onDestroy` when you care about the lifecycle , FlapAdapter binds the LifecycleOwner automatically.
+Extending `LifecycleItem`  , a lifecycle aware `ViewHolder`  , so that you can get the lifecycle callbacks : `onResume` 、`onPause`、`onStop`、`onDestroy` when you care about the lifecycle , FlapAdapter binds the LifecycleOwner automatically.

+Releated methods :

+1. `FlapAdapter.setLifecycleEnable(boolean lifecycleEnable) `   enabled by default

+2. `FlapAdapter.setLifecycleOwner(@NonNull final LifecycleOwner lifecycleOwner)`

 ## Change Log